It’s not always easy to put feelings into words.

 View Photos Of Our New Ranch

-Art Therapy at The Raleigh House
+What Art Therapy is Like at The Raleigh House

 Everyone’s addiction and experiences are different, which means not every person will respond to a cookie-cutter treatment plan.
 This is why we offer holistic treatments like art therapy to help people explore their addiction and communicate in ways they may not be able to do in group or individual therapy.